 Among our favorite royalty companies right now are Wheaton Precious Metals, Royal Gold and Franco-Nevada.
 Together they make up about 30 percent of our U.S. Global GO GOLD and Precious Metal Miners ETF (GOAU), which launched at the end of June.

-The VanEck Vectors Gold Miners ETF (GDX) and the VanEck Vectors Junior Gold Miners ETF (GDXJ)—both hugely popular gold ETFs that we consider GOAU’s main competitors—are structured mostly on market cap, ignoring profitability metrics such as cash flow return on invested capital (CFROIC) and revenue per employee.
+The VanEck Vectors Gold Miners ETF (GDX) and the VanEck Vectors Junior Gold Miners ETF (GDXJ)—both hugely popular gold ETFs that we consider GOAU’s main competitors—are structured mostly on market cap.
+They ignore profitability metrics such as cash flow return on invested capital (CFROIC) and revenue per employee.
 Only 15.8 percent of GDX, and just under 2 percent of GDXJ, is invested in royalty companies, which are sometimes described as the “smart money” of the precious metals industry.

 Royalty Companies Make the Difference